linksgo2011/springboot-mybatis-boilerplate/README.md

 # springboot-mybatis-boilerplate

-Template project for spring boot
+A boilerplate Template project for spring boot with mybatis.

+## features

+- CRUD with MyBatis
+- One to Many relationship
+- Pagination
+- Common mapper
+- Flyway DB migration
+- Authentication and Authorization
+- More